Pixplicity/PoorIntentions/README.md

 ## The problem

+The problem addressed here is in relation to Android issue #[36907463](https://issuetracker.google.com/issues/36907463) and #[36941942](https://issuetracker.google.com/issues/36941942)

-This app consists of two screens: MainActivity and DetailActivity.
+This sample app consists of two screens: MainActivity and DetailActivity.
 The app can only exist in one of two states:

 <img src="design/flow1.svg" height="120" title="Expected flow" />